lvermeulen/Bitbucket.Cloud.Net/README.md

 ### OAuth Authentication

 The following example is [thanks to yob](https://stackoverflow.com/a/60694503/1215018) for his contribution.
-First you must obtain an access token.
-You can do this using [Flurl.Http](https://flurl.dev/) which is already a dependency on this library.
-You can read more about this authentication method on [Bitbucket Support](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/).
+First an access token must be obtained.
+This can be acheived using [Flurl.Http](https://flurl.dev/) which is already a dependency on this library.
+Learn more about this authentication method on [Bitbucket Support](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/).

 ```csharp
 var uvalue = "your_username OR consumer_key";